Principle Dance Faculty

 Shari Klyber, Principle Dance Instructor since 2008

-Director of Principle Dance's Early Development Program starting 2016
+Director of Principle Dance's Early Development Program since 2016

 Shari brings over fifteen years of experience as an educator.
 She earned a Bachelor of Science degree in Physiology, and a Master's degree in Teaching, from the University of Illinois at Urbana-Champaign.
 She teaches all levels in Principle Dance's Early Development Program, where her background complements the BrainDance curriculum and its focus on movement patterns, imaginative play, sensorimotor skills, and dance technique.
 She hopes to help each child form friendships, have fun, and develop a solid dance foundation.
 A Riverside resident since 2001, Shari enjoys spending time with her husband and daughters and hopes to inspire in her students the same excitement for dance that she had as a child.